dogecoinfoundation/foundation.dogecoin.com/content/trailmap/website.md

 Volunteers from the Doge Army have come together from all over the world to work on a re-design of the Dogecoin.com website.
-Bluezr, CB & Florian along with the amaze Hackclub teens Belle, Ella & Sam have been building out a whole new site which has a stack of new information, from links to current projects and teams, to information on the network and how you can get involved as a coder, a miner, a HODLr or a fan!
+Bluezr, CB & Florian along with the amaze Hack Club teens Belle, Ella & Sam have been building out a whole new site which has a stack of new information: from links to current projects and teams, to information on the network and how you can get involved as a coder, a miner, a HODLr or a fan!